'Lower speed limits will weaken the economy': Criticism of Government's road safety plan

 He also called on the Government to invest in quality new roads.

-Fergus Tate, former lead safety advisor for the NZTA, said the data from Mega Maps was useful, but needed to be grounds-tested on the particular road before any changes were made.
+WSP Opus technical director - transport, Dr Fergus Tate, a former lead safety advisor for the NZTA, said the data from Mega Maps was useful, but needed to be grounds-tested on the particular road before any changes were made.

 But he said it was "quite likely" the statistic that 87 per cent of speeds were too high for the roads was accurate.